Find what you are looking for

 - The processing of data could result in a risk to people’s rights and freedoms.

-- The data being processed includes special categories of data, such as offenses and criminal convictions.
+- The data being processed includes special categories of data, such as offences and criminal convictions.

 The EU’s GDPR also does not apply to people who process personal data at home and exclusively for household activities.
 An excellent example of this is the data captured by CCTV cameras, as a deterrent to criminals.